 - Connect with your classmates.
-Exchange numbers so you can study together, ask questions, share notes, remind each other of due dates, etc. - When you are struggling with material, ask for help IMMEDIATELY.
+Exchange numbers so you can study together, ask questions, share notes, remind each other of due dates, etc. - When you are struggling with material/in the class, ask for help IMMEDIATELY.
 Don't wait until you've failed multiple exams and it's nearly impossible to pass.
 Ask early on.
-Seek out tutoring, studying with peers, professor help.
-Use the textbook and my old recorded lectures.
-Don't give up. - Attend student organization meetings such as Beta Alpha Psi, NABA, ALPFA, PASS, etc.
+Seek out tutoring, studying with peers, professor help, etc. - Attend student organization meetings such as Beta Alpha Psi, NABA, ALPFA, PASS, etc.